ThuTrang912/ThuTrang912/README.md

 - 🔭 I am currently free to undertake projects that cater to my academic and personal interests, allowing me to accumulate and practice the knowledge I've acquired at school.

-- 🌱 I'm currently learning about:    + YOLOv5, developed by Ultralytics.
+- 🌱 I'm currently learning about:    + YOLOv11, developed by Ultralytics.
-                                       + Build, share, and run applications by Docker
+                                       + Build, share, and run applications by Docker and AWS